DoctorLai/utopian-moderator/README.md

 # utopian-moderator
-A Chrome Extension for Utopian Moderator &amp; Supervisors
+A Chrome Extension for Utopian Moderator &amp; Supervisors.

 # Project Motivation
 As a utopian moderator, I found it necessary to provide a handy Chrome Extension for Utopian Moderators and Supervisors.
-This handy browser extension will certainly be helping moderating work and provide some useful shortcuts,  data and information.
+This handy browser extension will certainly be helping moderating work and provide some useful shortcuts, tools and information.

 # Technology Stack
 Javascript that runs in Chrome Extension.